Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 1. In the Integrations Option in the side bar, find the GitHub integration and click on 'Add Integration'.
 2. A window will open asking you to select the organization you belong to.
 3. Select the repositories and save.
-4. Back in Flagsmith application, click on the 'Manage Integration' button.
+4. Back in the Flagsmith application, click on the 'Manage Integration' button.
 5. Finally, select the repository you wish to link.

 ### From GitHub